racinmat/myanimelist-crawler/UserDatasetGeneratorScripts/README.md

 the pickle is 488 MB and takes 14.5 seconds to save

 so there is about 56% size compression, it is 2.25 times smaller, and persisting is 10 times faster, totally worth it.

+used namedtuple for anime record in animelist, there is 27% size compression and 17% less RAM usage, though loading and saving takes little more time